brpaz/my-linux-setup/README.md

 * [Cryptomator](https://cryptomator.org/) - Free client-side encryption for your cloud files.
 * [Grsync](https://sourceforge.net/projects/grsync/) - Grsync is used to synchronize folders, files and make backups.
 It is a rsync GUI (Graphical User Interface).
 * [Etcher](https://www.balena.io/etcher/) - Flash OS images to SD cards & USB drives, safely and easily.
-* [pennywise](https://github.com/kamranahmedse/pennywise) -  Cross-platform application to open any website or media in a floating window.

 ---
 ### Games